Nophinou/vitepress/Notes/Choices.md

 ## Anatomy of the hypertext choice

 ::: tip Decision processes
-This page focuses on hypertext choices, but a lot of the concepts explored here extend significantly to broader decision making.
+This page focuses on hypertext choices, but a lot of the concepts explored here extend significantly to broader decision interfaces.
 :::

 ![choice anatomy](/en-choice-poetics-dark.png){.dark-only}